Do you want to know how to easily share Power BI reports and dashboards with free and external users? If so, you’ve come to the right place.

 - Embed or publish to web

-- Share to info screen with digital signage software
+- Share to the info screen with digital signage software

 - Export to Excel or save as PDF

-While the easiest way to share Power BI data is to share it with the built-in sharing feature, there are some caveats to it – starting from the fact that both the person sharing and the recipient need to have a paid Power BI seat.
+While the easiest way to share Power BI data is to use the Power BI built-in sharing feature, there are some caveats – starting with the fact that both the person sharing and the recipient need to have a paid Power BI seat (Pro or Premium).

 (You probably already knew this, but we still wanted to go through the pros and cons of this “default” option so it’s easier for you to compare with other options.
 Feel free to skip this part if you’ve already done your research.)